Tracii Guns: Other work

+Guns appeared in the cast of the video for Michael Jackson's 1983 hit "Beat It."

 Contraband was a short-lived supergroup/side project that included vocalist Richard Black, of Shark Island, guitarist Michael Schenker, of Scorpions, UFO and Michael Schenker Group, bassist Share Pedersen, of Vixen, drummer Bobby Blotzer, of Ratt, and Guns taking up the second guitar role.
 They released one self-titled album in 1991 which received lukewarm reviews.
 The album was a commercial failure and the band disbanded shortly after, while touring with Ratt.

 In 1999, Guns played a show in Hollywood, California with former Guns N' Roses guitarist Gilby Clarke, who produced the L.A.
 Guns album Shrinking Violet in the same year, as part of his solo band with the performance being released the same year as 99 Live.
 In 2002, Tracii contributed guitars on the Clarke's solo album Swag, with some of these tracks appearing on the 2007 compilation album Gilby Clarke.
 Also in 1999, Tracii released his debut album Killing Machine, which was later re-released in 2004 with the new title of All Eyes are Watchin'.

 Guns was also in Poison for a short time in early 2000, when C.C.
 DeVille departed the band for a month over a dispute.
-Guns joined Quiet Riot in December 2005, a move that was to be short lived after he parted ways less than a month later.
+Guns joined Quiet Riot in December 2005, a move that was to be short lived; he left less than a month later.

 In 2004, Guns featured on the album The Roots of Guns N' Roses, the album featuring the original demos by Hollywood Rose, on tracks remixed by Gilby Clarke.